-Our program is broad and flexible enough to accommodate very young children, as well as 4, 5 and 6-year-olds.
+Our programs are broad and flexible enough to accommodate a range of infants, toddlers, and preschoolers.
 We encourage all aspects of each child's development - social, emotional, linguistic, mathematical, reasoning, creative and physical - and support complex social interactions, community building, creativity, and play.

 We believe in providing opportunities for each child to spend time with age mates and with those younger and older.
 Mixed-Age groups or family groupings are educational features to the Lemberg Program.
 Here younger children learn how to do many things from the older ones, while the older children gain confidence in their abilities and learn to give to others.
 Mutual respect develops and often friendships bloom.